Need a hand? We're available to help.

 If you've been a customer with us previously, you may have downloaded and used our template files.
 While you can certainly still use those template files for preparing your artwork, they are no longer required.
 Our latest proofing system displays your artwork with Bleed, Trim and Safe Areas indicated so that you can confirm your artwork is properly sized.
-If you would like us to send you any of our legacy template files, please email us at: email@example.com
+If you would like use our legacy templates, here are links to download them for each major design application: InDesign, Illustrator, Photoshop

 What image resolution should I use?